Jibbajabbajim/GT7-RaceEngineer/README.md

 # GT7-RaceEngineer
 Python script to provide simple "race engineer" audio feedback while driving.
-The main goal was to assist PSVR players during endurance type races, but this may grow into something all players could find useful.
+The main goal was to assist a friend who uses PSVR during endurance type races, but this may grow into something all players could find useful.
 Current version only gives feedback when your tyres hit the temperature you input.
 More functionality to be added in furture versions.

 This work is based entirely on Bornhalls work found here:- https://github.com/Bornhall/gt7telemetry